-Opportunities should be approved or not based on the outcomes of due diligence research and risk analysis, when applicable.
-Women Deliver's Coordination Team is the responsible body for analyzing potentially controversial and high risk partnership opportunities, and for advising the CEO of those outcomes.
-In this regard, the Coordination Team will (1) review due diligence reports; (2) analyze risks associated with the donor and potential mitigation measures from each team's perspective; and (3) prepare advice and recommendations for the CEO based on the foregoing review and analysis.
-For opportunities that are deemed particularly controversial and/or carry a high level of reputational risk, the CEO may exercise her discretion to consult with the Board for its approval or recommendation.
+Opportunities should be approved or not approved based on the outcomes of due diligence and risk analysis, when applicable.
+The President/CEO shall appoint representatives from the External Relations and Legal Teams as the responsible body for analyzing potentially controversial and high-risk partnership opportunities, and for advising the President/CEO of those outcomes (the "Due Diligence Team").
+In this regard, the Due Diligence Team will (1) prepare and review due diligence reports; (2) analyze risks associated with the donor and potential mitigation measures from each team's perspective; and (3) prepare advice and recommendations for the President/CEO based on the foregoing review and analysis.
+For opportunities that are deemed particularly controversial and/or carry a high level of reputational risk, the President/CEO may exercise their discretion to consult with the Board for its approval or recommendation.